Frequently Asked Questions

 A hearing aid is a device that amplifies sounds and is worn in the ear.
 A cochlear implant is a device that amplifies an electrical signal and is implanted in the cochlea (inner ear) by a surgical procedure.

 Getting a cochlear implant is a big step.
 Learn everything you can about cochlear implants and talk with other people about implants:

-A cochlear implant is not a miracle cure for hearing loss.
+A cochlear implant is not a miracle cure for a hearing loss.
 The implant alone will not help your baby learn how to talk.
 The cochlear implant simply provides your baby with an opportunity to hear sound.
 The real work begins after your baby is implanted.
-You will spend many hours practicing listening and language skills before your baby will learn how to talk.
+You will spend many hours practicing listening and language skill before your baby will learn how to talk.
 The quality and quantity of language and listening practice will determine when and how fast your baby will learn how to talk.

 Like any surgery, there are risks that you should know about.
 Keep in mind that most of these operations do not have problems.
 Your doctor should explain all of the risks to you.